frwd-1/sybil-defender/README.md

 ## Performance Insights

+## Performance Insights

-Sybil Defender has demonstrated remarkable effectiveness in identifying and analyzing Sybil attack patterns.
-In a targeted performance evaluation, the application analyzed approximately 8 hours of Arbitrum network activity.
-This intensive analysis led to the discovery of 211 Sybil Clusters, encompassing a total of 7731 nodes.
-This finding is significant as it showcases the depth and breadth of Sybil Defender's monitoring capabilities.
+During a performance evaluation, Sybil Defender analyzed a sample of approximately 8 hours of activity on the Arbitrum network prior to the airdrop snapshot in March 2023.
+The analysis identified 211 Sybil Clusters consisting of 7731 nodes in total.

-Furthermore, the same sampling session successfully identified all 4 clusters that were previously highlighted by Arbitrum's own Sybil detection strategy.
-This not only validates the accuracy of Sybil Defender's detection algorithms but also emphasizes its ability to match and exceed existing Sybil detection standards.
+In addition, this evaluation confirmed the identification of all 4 clusters previously detected by Arbitrum's Sybil detection mechanisms.

 ## Sample 1